Links

 Your Keeping Inbox

-After you successfully join an organization and login to the Keeping Browser Extension, you'll find your new Keeping features in the left sidebar of Gmail.
+After successfully joining an organization and logging in to the Keeping Browser Extension, you'll find your new Keeping features in the left sidebar of Gmail.

 See Your Tickets

-In your left sidebar, click "Keeping" to see all of the open tickets across all of your shared mailboxes.
-Click "Unassigned", "Mine", or "Assigned" to further filter your Keeping inbox.
+In your left sidebar, click Keeping to see all the open tickets across your shared mailboxes.
+Click Unassigned, Mine, or Assigned to further filter your Keeping inbox.
+If your organization has multiple shared mailboxes, you'll also see those in this menu.

-Every Keeping ticket is just a regular email that arrives in your Gmail with as "Archived" with a Keeping status of "Open".
-Keeping uses Gmail's powerful search to show these open tickets to you when you click on the Keeping toolbar.
+Every Keeping ticket is an email that arrives in your Gmail archived and marked as Open.
+Keeping uses Gmail's search functionality to display these open tickets in the Keeping toolbar when you access it.

 Filter Your Tickets

-Good to know: These filters are not available when viewing your "Closed" tickets inside Gmail.
+Good to know: These filters are unavailable when viewing your Closed tickets inside Gmail.
 If you'd like to see Closed tickets for a particular agent, tag, or priority, please use the web portal.

 Viewing a Ticket